Effective Procrastination: Mastering the Art of Productive Delay

 • BECOME MORE CREATIVE

-• This is why procrastination is also often linked to increased creativity.
-Research I conducted in 2020 found that procrastinators are more creative – or that creative people are procrastinators, the direction of that interrelation is still unclear.
-Fact is that procrastination facilitates creative thinking.
+• Procrastination is also often linked to increased creativity, a quality that also connects to the neuroscience of mental toughness.
+Research conducted in 2020 found that procrastinators are more creative – or that creative people are procrastinators, the direction of that interrelation is still unclear.
+Fact is that procrastination facilitates creative thinking (Immordino-Yang, 2023).

 4 WAYS TO PROCRASTINATE MORE EFFECTIVELY